 You can choose among mock meat, vegetables, noodles and more.
 Each ingredient is about TW$20-40.
 They are wrapped individually in biodegradable plastic bags, so there could be quite a lot of waste.

 After choosing, you hand the ingredients to the staff and pay.
 You will receive a buzzer which will notify you when the noodles are ready (usually in a few minutes).

 The bowl of noodles is hearty and delicious, especially great for colder weather.
-The soup base is flavorful and the ingredients are well cooked.
+The soup base is flavourful and the ingredients are well cooked.